phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------

+(2018-12-220 v1.4.1
+- Fixed error with undefined variable in GameName when WipeServer=no

 (2018-12-21) v1.4
 - Added option to automatically rename GameName to current version (ex: Alpha 17 b239) with each update, therefore saving old world while creating new world (aka: SERVER WIPE).